ucdart/ucdart.github.io/_blog/2018-10-23-high-efficiency-oscillator-design-3.md

 So this is how we ran the brute-force oscillator simulations in [our last blog](/blog/2018-06-10-high-efficiency-oscillator-design-2).
 We construct a grid of the complex voltage gain $A$.
 For each $A$, we use Eqn. (\ref{eqn:matrix_equation}) to calculate the embedding network elements.
 Then we wrote a script in Cadence to automatically generate a netlist according to the topology of choice and run the simulation.
 This way, we can automate the process to sweep through all possible $A$ values.

+Finally, a few notes are in order regarding oscillator topologies.
+ - We intentionally did not draw the ground reference in the oscillator schematics.
+This is because the circuit will oscillate independent of where the reference is.
+ - Most popular oscillator topologies (e.g. Colpitts, Hartley, Clapp, Pierce, Seiler, Vackar, Lampkin) belong to the $\pi$ embedding oscillators.
+Later we will show that if the embedding components are idea, i.e. infinite Q, $\pi$ and $T$ embedded oscillators provide theoretically identical output power and efficiency.
+When considering component $Q$, the $T$ embedded oscillators outperform the $\pi$ embedded oscillations in many regards.
+However, the $T$ embedded oscillators seem to be much less popular in history. **Why is this?** We are not sure yet, but it seems to be an interesting topic of study :)

 ### References

 **[Vehovec1968]** M. Vehovec, L. Houselander, and R. Spence, “On oscillator design for maximum power,” IEEE Transactions on Circuit Theory, vol. 15, no. 3,